Sensitivity of octant of $\theta_{23}$, CP violation and mass hierarchy in NO$\nu$A with multinucleon and detector effects: Results and Discussion

 \begin{itemize}

-\item The inclusion of multinucleon effects has a pronounced impact on the sensitivity to the neutrino mass hierarchy, as evident from the comparison of the QE(+RPA)+2p2h (solid line) and QE (dashed line) interaction processes.
+\item The inclusion of multinucleon effects along with ESF+TEM has a pronounced impact on the sensitivity to the neutrino mass hierarchy, as evident from the comparison of the QE(+RPA)+2p2h (Fig. \ref{chapter7}) and QE (Fig. \ref{chapter8}) interaction processes, as compared to ESF without TEM.

-\item The difference between the two interaction processes is large in the case of NH taken as the true hierarchy for both LO and HO.
-Hierarchy sensitivity is seen at $\leqslant1\sigma$ for QE while for QE(+RPA)+2p2h it is seen at $\leqslant2\sigma$.
+\item The disparity between ESF+TEM and ESF without TEM is particularly pronounced near the peak in all four panels.
+Hierarchy sensitivity is observed to be within or below the $2\sigma$ range for both QE and QE with RPA and 2p2h contribution (QE(+RPA)+2p2h).

 \item The hierarchy sensitivity is highest when $\delta_{CP}=-90^{\circ}$ and lowest when $\delta_{CP}=90^{\circ}$ when NH is the true hierarchy and IH is the test hierarchy.
 Conversely, the opposite behavior is observed in the left panel when IH is the true hierarchy and NH is the test hierarchy.